VPN Demand Surges Around the World

 Date: 04 Feb 2021

-Demand for VPN services skyrocketed in Myanmar after the nation’s military blocked access to Facebook in the wake of their coup.
+Demand for VPN services skyrocketed in Myanmar after the authorities blocked access to Facebook in the wake of a coup.
 This social media shutdown has been imposed to “maintain stability”.[3]

 In the week following the Facebook ban, the ruling junta also proposed new cybersecurity laws that would allow it to censor any content it didn’t like.[4]
 During this period, VPN demand remained significantly elevated at 1,419% higher than the average over the week leading up to the Feb 4 ban.

-Two months on from the coup, with a rolling internet restrictions and death toll in excess of 500, demand for VPN remains elevated compared to before the military takeover.
+Two months on, demand for VPN remains elevated compared to before the military takeover.
 On March 29, demand was 184% higher than the baseline prior to restrictions starting.

 Note: VPN demand increased sharply over the course of Feb 4 and we updated the page several times to track it.
 At 10am GMT demand had increased by 4,300% compared to the average of the seven days prior.
 By the end of the day it was up by 7,200%.